 I didn’t use a pattern or a YouTube tutorial—I found them all to be unnecessarily complicated and nonsensical.
 Instead, I simply looked at my other aprons and figured it out on my own.
 Seriously, if you have any experience at all using a sewing machine (or even want to hand sew it), you got this.

-But if you do want to check out some tutorials, here are a few decent ones I found (that are still way more involved than the simplicity that’s actually required, but whatever):
+But if you do want to check out some tutorials, here are two decent ones I found (that are still way more involved than the simplicity that’s actually required, but whatever):

 If you checked out these tutorials and found them to be complicated and involved but still want to make your own – let me know!
 I’m toying with the idea of making my own tutorial because it’s seriously so easy!